 Dr. Long is a Licensed Psychologist, Licensed Professional Counselor Supervisor, Staff Wellness and Development Coordinator at Counseling and Testing Services, and Liaison for Student Veteran Services.
 She received her Ph.D. in Counseling Psychology from Texas Woman’s University.
 She has a Master’s in Clinical Psychology from Sam Houston State University and her Bachelor’s in Psychology from Texas A&M University.
 Dr. Long completed her APA-Accredited Pre-Doctoral Internship at the Dallas Metropolitan Consortium in Psychology at University of Texas at Dallas Student Counseling Center and Southern Methodist University Counseling and Psychiatric Services.
 Dr. Long previously worked at Texas Christian University Counseling and Mental Health Center and has done adjunct work at other universities.
 Dr. Long began doing contract work at the University of North Texas in October of 2013, and joined the staff full-time in May of 2015.
 Dr. Long combines Relational Cultural Theory, Humanistic Theory, and Positive Psychology in her work with clients, and also utilizes techniques from various approaches, tailoring therapy to individuals’ unique personalities and needs.
 Clinical interests include relational work, Veterans, multiculturalism/diversity, sexuality, gender issues, wellness, spirituality and resilience.
 In her free time, Dr. Long loves spending time with her family and friends, traveling, going to live music shows, running, experiencing new cultures, and spending time outdoors.

-I earned my Ph.D. in Counseling Psychology and School Psychology from Florida State University, after earning a B.S. in Psychology from North Dakota State University.
-I am a Licensed Psychologist and serve as our Group Coordinator and Liaison to Greek Life (Women’s Fraternities and Sororities).
-My clinical work is informed by interpersonal and cognitive-behavioral theories, through a multicultural lens.
-I enjoy helping students find ways to empower themselves as well as acknowledge ways in which they have done so in the past, while increasing and embracing self-compassion.
-My professional interests include disordered eating and exercise, body image concerns, LGBTQ related concerns, self-compassion, and shame.
-I enjoy incorporating art into my work, as art can be a great way to release emotions in a non-verbal manner.
+I earned my Ph.D. in Counseling Psychology and School Psychology from Florida State University, after obtaining a B.S. in Psychology from North Dakota State University.
+My clinical work is informed by interpersonal, cognitive-behavioral, and acceptance and commitment theories, through a multicultural and feminist lens.
+I frequently incorporate art into therapy, as well as hugs from our therapy dog, Rockstar.
+I enjoy helping students empower themselves to live the lives they wish to live, while increasing and embracing self-compassion.
+My professional interests include disordered eating and body image concerns as well as gender and sexual identity development.

 Stephen earned his B.A in Art History from the University of North Texas.
 As the Testing Coordinator, Stephen oversees testing and clerical functions at the testing center.
 In his free time he enjoys spending time with his family, friends, collecting comics as well as hobbying.